29 Grooviest 70s Outfit Ideas for Your Retro Party Look in 2025

-Whether you're looking for a 70s outfit for a disco party, or you simply want to add some retro- or boho-inspired pieces into your wardrobe, there are plenty of ways to draw inspiration from the 70s.
+It's safe to say that 70s outfits have found a new home in the 21st century.
+You can laugh, but your grandparents may have known what they were doing after all.
+Whether you're getting dressed up for a disco-themed party or you simply want to add some retro- or boho-inspired pieces into your wardrobe, there are plenty of ways to draw inspiration from the 1970s.

 Jump to Section